OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 You are being presented with the wrong tty.
 You will need to press Ctrl+Alt+F1 to access the Control Console.

-In this wizard you need to **configure the network**.
+In this wizard you first need to **configure the network**.
 If you are using DHCP you can simply skip to the next item.

 If you are using a static network configuration, answer yes and you will need to use a ncurses interface to: